 \section{Abstract}

-Web-scale 3D asset collections are abundant, but rarely deployment-ready.
-Assets ship with arbitrary metric scale, incorrect pivots and forward axes, brittle geometry, and textures that do not support relighting, which limits their utility for embodied AI, robotics simulation, game development, and AR/VR.
-We present \textbf{AmaraSpatial-10K}, a dataset of over 10{,}000 synthetic 3D assets designed for downstream use rather than volume alone.
-Each asset is released as a metric-scaled, semantically anchored \texttt{.glb} with separated PBR material maps, a convex collision hull, a paired reference image, and rich multi-sentence text metadata.
-The dataset spans indoor objects, vehicles, architecture, creatures, and props under a unified spatial convention.
-Alongside the dataset, we introduce an evaluation suite for 3D asset banks.
-The suite comprises a continuous Scale Plausibility Score (SPS) with an LLM-as-Judge interval protocol, an LLM Concept Density score for metadata, an anchor-error metric, and a cross-modal CLIP coherence protocol, and we use it to audit AmaraSpatial-10K alongside matched subsets from Objaverse, HSSD, ABO, and GSO.
-Compared with Objaverse-sourced assets, we demonstrate that AmaraSpatial-10K substantially improves text-based retrieval precision (CLIP Recall@5 of $0.612$ vs $0.181$, a $3.4\times$ improvement with median rank falling from $267$ to $3$), and we establish that it satisfies the spatial and semantic prerequisites for physics-aware scene composition and embodied-AI asset banks, leaving those downstream evaluations to future work.
-AmaraSpatial-10K is publicly available on Hugging Face.
+Web-scale 3D asset collections are abundant but rarely deployment-ready, suffering from arbitrary metric scaling, incorrect pivots, brittle geometry, and incomplete textures, defects that limit their use in embodied AI, robotics, and spatial computing.
+We present \textbf{AmaraSpatial-10K}, a dataset of over 10{,}000 synthetic 3D assets optimised for zero-shot deployment.
+Each asset ships as a metric-scaled, deterministically anchored \texttt{.glb} with separated PBR maps, a convex collision hull, a paired reference image, and multi-sentence text metadata.
+Alongside the dataset we introduce a reusable evaluation suite for 3D asset banks, a continuous Scale Plausibility Score (SPS), an LLM Concept Density metric, anchor-error auditing, and a cross-modal CLIP coherence protocol, and apply it to AmaraSpatial-10K alongside matched subsets of Objaverse, HSSD, ABO, and GSO.
+AmaraSpatial-10K improves CLIP Recall@5 by $3.4\times$ over Objaverse ($0.612$ vs.\ $0.181$, median rank $267 \rightarrow 3$), achieves a $99.1\%$ physics-stability rate under Habitat-Sim with $\sim 20\times$ wall-time speed-up under Habitat-Sim (\S\ref{sec:relevance-robotics}). \end{enumerate}